 She loved animals of all kinds and rescued many abandoned cats over the years, including her beloved “Dolly.”

 Marion is survived by her adult children Connie and Thomas Anderson, and Marianne Padilla.
-Marion is also survived by her sister Mrs. Nadine Butler of Grand Prairie, Texas, brother Wayne Conta of Murry, Utah; her granddaughter Sarah Padilla, grandson Andre Padilla, sister-in-law Averill Conta of Salt Lake City, Utah, nephew Amadeus Conta and his mother Susan Conta in Washington state.
+Marion is also survived by her sister Mrs. Nadine Butler of Grand Prairie, Texas, brother Wayne Conta of Murry, Utah; her niece Sarah Padilla, nephew Andre Padilla, sister-in-law Averill Conta of Salt Lake City, Utah, nephew Amadeus Conta and his mother Susan Conta in Washington state.

 She will be deeply loved and missed forever by her family, many friends and her cats “Lucky” and “Dolly.”